-Last season it was all about hosiery; for AW22 it’s your gloves taking center stage.
-You can either go simple with block colors like Matty Bovan, Halpern, Eudon Choi and Conner Ives, or play with textures and patterns.
+Last season it was all about hosiery; for AW22 it’s your gloves taking centre stage.
+You can either go simple with block colours like Matty Bovan, Halpern, Eudon Choi and Conner Ives, or play with textures and patterns.
 We spotted embroidered lace at Bora Aksu, brocade at Paul Costelloe, beaded embellishment at Simone Rocha, football gloves at David Koma and puffer gloves at Mark Fast.
-Our favorite glove trend of AW22?
+Our favourite glove trend of AW22?
 The all-in-one sleeve-gloves seen at POSTER GIRL, Richard Quinn and Yuhan Wang.
 These aren’t so wearable but they definitely make a statement.

 shop 9 products